-End of February 2019 Samsung revealed its long rumored smart phone with a foldable display, the first of its kind to have an official release date.
-A number of players have been rumored to be working on such devices, however Samsung’s combination of in-house smartphone and display technologies may have led to it being first to market.
+End of February 2019 Samsung revealed its long-rumoured smartphone with foldable displays, the first of its kind to have an official release date.
+A number of players have been rumoured to be working on such devices, however, Samsung’s combination of in-house smartphone and display technologies may have led to it being first to market.

 A closer look at the innovation landscape and the qualitative strength of the patent portfolios in the field of foldable smartphone technology shows the enormous lead Samsung has and the areas in which Apple has to catch up.